MerkulovDaniil/hse24/lectures/lec_9/lec_9.md

 f(x^{k+1}) \leq f(x^{k}) - \alpha \mu (f(x^{k}) - f^*).
 $$

-The conclusion follows after subtracting $f^*$ on both sides of this inequality, and using recursion.
+The conclusion follows after subtracting $f^*$ on both sides of this inequality and using recursion.

 ## Any $\mu$-strongly convex differentiable function is a PL-function

 :::{.callout-theorem}
-If a function $f(x)$ is differentiable and $\mu$-strongly convex, then it is a PL-function.
+If a function $f(x)$ is differentiable and $\mu$-strongly convex, then it is a PL function.
 :::

 **Proof**